NathanKr/portfolio-page/README.md

 <h2>Motivation</h2>
-Any software developer \ software house need a portfolio page.
+Any software developer looking for a job or freelancer \ software house looking for more projects need a portfolio page.
 You might take all ready implemented one like in WIX but as a developer i like to implement it my self

 <h2>Inspiration</h2>
 I like the portfolio page <a href='http://findmatthew.com/'>here</a> so i am taking the UI design from there and doing the implementation my self